ashhhlynn/optimize-fantasy-football/README.md

 ## To Implement
 - Queue Opponent Rank (and sorting)
-- Sunday night showdown contests
+- Monday and Sunday night showdown contests
 - Injury designations live for queue
 - Data errors